 Owing to the massive increase in data volumes as well as transaction costs, NoSQL has come up as a boon for the developers as it can easily handle extremely large data volumes.
 Another relief that NoSQL allows you to have is to bid goodbye to your DBAs.
 This is because the new DBMS is associated with benefits like simpler data models and automatic repair which brings down the tuning and administrative requirements.

-The NoSQL Databases listed in post primarily come under following categories.
+The NoSQL Databases listed in a post primarily come under the following categories.

 - Document-oriented databases

 - Key-value store databases

 - Object databases

 - Couch DB

 This highly scalable and agile NoSQL database is an amazing performing system.
 This open source database written in C++ comes with a storage that is document oriented.
 Also, you will be provided with benefits like full index support, high availability across WANs and LANs along with easy replication, horizontal scaling, rich queries that are document based, flexibility in data processing and aggregation along with proper training, support, and consultation.

 This is an open source, key-value store of an advanced level.
 Owing to the presence of hashes, sets, strings, sorted sets and lists in a key; Redis is also called as a data structure server.
 This system will help you in running atomic operations like incrementing value present in a hash, set intersection computation, string appending, difference and union.
 Redis makes use of in-memory dataset to achieve high performance.
 Also, this system is compatible with most of the programming languages.